Radosław Sylwestrzak

-Radosław Sylwestrzak (born 8 September 1992) is a Polish footballer who plays as a defender for KSZO Ostrowiec Świętokrzyski.
+Radosław Sylwestrzak (born 8 September 1992) is a Polish former professional footballer who played as a defender.
+He is currently a conditioning coach for III liga club Lechia Zielona Góra.

 Career

 Sylwestrzak started his career with Polish fourth division side Ilanka Rzepin.

-Before the second half of 2013–14, Sylwestrzak signed for GKS Katowice in the Polish second division, where he made 7 appearances and scored 0 goals.
+Before the second half of the 2013–14 season, Sylwestrzak signed for GKS Katowice in the Polish second division, where he made 7 appearances and scored 0 goals.

-Before the second half of 2014–15, he signed for Polish fourth division club Formacja Port 2000 Mostki.
+In early 2015, he joined Polish fourth division club Formacja Port 2000 Mostki.

 In 2015, he signed for Radomiak Radom in the Polish third division.

 In 2017, Sylwestrzak signed for Polish fourth division team Widzew Łódź.

 In 2019, he signed for Stal Rzeszów in the Polish third division.